BMus (Traditional Music – Piping) Degree

 Year four – the Honours year – occasions a synthesis of your critical, technical and creative development as a traditional musician or piper.
 In addition to engaging in your own substantial project work, deeply rooted in both tradition and innovation, toward an independent and original contribution to the field, you will continue to take advantage of the array of elective opportunities to be found in the department, the Royal Conservatoire and beyond.
 The Honours year is student-centred: working to achieve a distinct identity and musical voice within your own established parameters, culminating in a themed final public recital.

-Royal Conservatoire of Scotland’s Website
+For further information please visit the Royal Conservatoire of Scotland’s Website:

 The National Piping Centre